SIVGOS/comment-data-labeler/README.md

 # comment-data-labeler
-Django server to load comments of users
+Django server to label comments of youtube comments.

+This code is to label youtube comment [dataset](data/all_comments.csv).